Updated 2 may 2021 - added power supply section notes

 rest of the jumpers unindentified.
 This is pretty difficult due to this being a multilayer board!

-7 vias in a copper fill next to the big cap near power button, looks like -12V output from a DCDC.
+7 vias in a copper fill next to the big cap near power button, +Vin from the DC jack.

-Serial interface running on +/-9V, should work with everything.
+The serial interface is running on +/-9V, should work with everything.

 I'm curious why the NetBSD kernel hangs on boot if pckbc0 is not disabled.
-The kernel boots fine if you compile it without pckbc, but that causes some other problems.
-For example no keyboard until the kernel initialized the USB devices, which leaves you without keyboard access for that time.
+The kernel boots fine if you compile it without pckbc, but that causes some other problems - like for example no keyboard until the kernel initializes the USB devices, which leaves you without the ability to type during that time.